No production infrastructure

 CodeRabbit 2025more code duplication in AI projects — context files reduce hallucination but don't prevent AI from copy-pasting

-GitClear 2025of AI-generated code has security vulnerabilities — gates after generation catch what rules before generation miss
+GitClear 2025of AI-generated code introduces an OWASP Top 10 vulnerability — gates after generation catch what rules before generation miss

 Both VibeReady and MakerKit give AI tools context about your codebase.
 Where VibeReady goes further is battle-tested skill workflows that guide AI from PRD to production, automated enforcement, and user-facing AI.